PascalFewi/EM2024_BettingOdds_Crawler/README.md

 pip install beautifulsoup4
 pip install pandas
 ```
+### download chrome driver
+In the repo, there is already a chromedriver.exe.
+This is the latest stable x64 version for windows.
+If you are using another device, check out [google chrome labs](https://googlechromelabs.github.io/chrome-for-testing/) and download the lates version of chromedriver for your device.

 ## Stats
 From time to time, I will provide some plots about the odds.